-Reprieve has spent the past 20 years fearlessly pursuing justice for some of the most vulnerable people worldwide: those facing the death penalty and those victimised by states' abusive counterterror policies.
+Reprieve has spent the past 20 years fearlessly pursuing justice for people whose experiences have made them some of world's the most vulnerable: those facing the death penalty and those victimised by states' abusive counterterror policies.
 It is in these cases that human rights and the rule of law are most easily and frequently cast aside, and the most integral principles in our society come under attack.
 Our mission is to uphold the rule of law and protect the rights of those whom powerful governments seek to attack.
 Our work is global but strategic - we take on cases and issues that others shy away from, but where we believe we can deliver change, and shape a more just world.

-Our work throughout 2020 moved us closer to our vision of a world without the death penalty or extreme human rights abuses.
+Our work throughout 2022 moved us closer to our vision of a world without the death penalty or extreme human rights abuses.
 Across the world, we worked to limit the application of the death penalty by taking on individual cases while engaging in strategic campaigns that have the potential to create systemic change.
 In the United States and countries across the Middle East, North Africa, Sub-Saharan Africa, South Asia and South East Asia we shone a spotlight on the use of the death penalty, reduced executions and saved lives.
 We also continued to challenge abuses committed in the name of "counterterrorism" or "national security" with a specific focus on secret prisons and extrajudicial executions.
 By shining a light on these abuses, holding perpetrators to account and working to ensure past abuses are never repeated, we have focused on long-running abuses while being at the frontline of new and emerging human rights issues.

-Alongside both areas of our work we have shone a spotlight on abuses, told the stories of those we are here to protect in order to shift perceptions and encouraging public and political interest in our issues.
+Alongside both areas of our work we have shone a spotlight on abuses, supported those we are here to protect and their communities to tell their stories to shift perceptions and encourage public and political interest in our issues.